-What CPU is best for a Unity Workstation?
+How to choose the best CPU for a Unity Workstation?

-What GPU is best for a Unity Workstation?
+How to pick the best GPU for a Unity Workstation?

-Should you buy Professional NVIDIA Quadro or AMD Radeon Pro Graphics for Unity Workstations?
+Do you need Professional NVIDIA or AMD Radeon Pro Graphics for Unity Workstations?

 How much memory (RAM) do you need for a Unity Workstation?

-What storage configuration is best for a Unity Workstation?
+How to choose the best storage configuration for a Unity Workstation?

-There are 3 prominent types of storage drives available to Workstations currently that range from super high speed, to large capacities and from low to high prices.
-We recommend a 2-drive configuration, first of which should be an NVMe Solid State Drives (SSD).
-NVMe drives are by far the fastest storage drives available today but they are also the most expensive per GB.
-If your budget allows, we recommended one of these drives for your Operating System, application installs and active project files.
-By using an NVMe SSD as your primary system drive, you guarantee responsive operation, speedy boot times and lightning-fast application/project loading times.
+We suggest a 2-3 drive configuration, starting with an NVMe Solid State Drive (SSD).
+NVMe drives are the fastest storage drives available today.
+We suggest one of these drives for your Operating System, application installs and active project files.
+Using an NVMe SSD as your main system drive ensures smooth operation, quick boot times and fast application/project loading times.

-We also recommended pairing your NVMe SSD or SATA SSD with a high capacity traditional Hard Disk Drive (HDD) for long-term bulk storage.
-These drives are extremely slow compared to the flash-based SSD drives available today.
-Still, the large capacities available and price per Gigabytes make them very useful as a secondary drive.
+We suggest adding a high-capacity traditional Hard Disk Drive (HDD) or Network Attached Storage (NAS) for long-term bulk storage.
+These drives are slow compared to the flash-based SSD drives available today.
+But they have large capacities and low cost per GB, which makes them very useful as a storage drive.